Serra da Canastra National Park: Location

 Serra da Canastra National Park is in the south west of Minas Gerais to the north of Rio Grande.

 It is in the Cerrado biome.

 The park was created by decree 70.355 on 3 April 1972, with 197810 ha.

 It is administered by the Chico Mendes Institute for Biodiversity Conservation (ICMBio).

 It lies in the municipalities of São Roque de Minas, Sacramento, Capitólio, Vargem Bonita, São João Batista do Glória and Delfinópolis in the state of Minas Gerais.

 As of 2016 only 70000 ha of the park in the tableland of Canastra had been regularized, with former owners indemnified.

 Topology

 The park lies on the watershed between the São Francisco and Paraná rivers.

 It preserves the headwaters of the São Francisco River, which flows east from the park.

-In the south it feeds the Rio Grande and in the north the Araguari River, which rises in the park and is a tributary of the Paranaíba River.
+In the south it feeds the Rio Grande (Paraná River tributary) and in the north the Araguari River, which rises in the park and is a tributary of the Paranaíba River.

 The Rio Grande and Paranaíba flow west and join to form the Paraná.